 1) they can also be scheduled in Job B (if they are qualified for this job)

 2) there are more empty positions in Job A than in Job B

-So, for example, if a volunteer is just qualified as a Trainer and not anCheck in Host and there is just one open position in both jobs, then the volunteer can not be scheduled as a Trainer at that shift.
+So, for example, if a volunteer is only qualified as a Trainer and not a Check-in Host and there is only one open position in both jobs, then the volunteer cannot be scheduled as a Trainer at that shift.
 However, if there were two open Trainer positions, then the volunteer could be scheduled in one of those empty positions.

 The "ALWAYS" setting is similar to the "WHENEVER POSSIBLE" setting, but more strict.
 When the "schedule in combination with" setting for Job A is set to "ALWAYS" with Job B, all of the requirements for "WHENEVER POSSIBLE" must be met in order for the volunteer to be scheduled.
-In addition, if a volunteer is qualified for both Job A and Job B, then he MUST be scheduled in both jobs whenever he is scheduled for the other.
-For example, if a volunteer is qualified as both Set Up and Tear Down, and there are four open Set Up positions and no open Tear Down positions, the volunteer could not be scheduled as a Set Up, since there is no room for him to be scheduled as a Tear Down at that same shift.
+In addition, if a volunteer is qualified for both Job A and Job B, then they MUST be scheduled in both jobs whenever they are scheduled for one of them.
+For example, if a volunteer is qualified as both Set Up and Tear Down, and there are four open Set Up positions and no open Tear Down positions, the volunteer could not be scheduled as a Set Up, since there is no room for them to be scheduled as a Tear Down at that same shift.